Red Rock Canyon National Conservation Area is a spectacular starting point for all sorts of learning opportunities!

 Field Trip Infomation:

-If you are a school group or other organized group and would like to schedule a program or field trip, please contact Janis Kadlec at (702) 515-5380
+If you are a school group or other organized group and would like to schedule an in-school program or summer program, please contact Janis Kadlec at (702) 515-5380.
+If you would like to schedule a field trip, please do so here.

 Can't make it to Red Rock Canyon?
 Had a great visit and want to learn more?
 Check out all of the links here for programs, articles, and more from BLM and SNC.
 Feel free to use them at home, with homeschool groups, distance learning, class assignments, or simply personal enrichment!